getify/TNG-Hooks/README.md

     - A, B
     - A

-    Even though not required, it's a best practice to always call A, B, **and** C; avoid stopping short in the calling order if possible.
+    Even though stopping short in the calling order is possible, it's still a best practice for reducing confusion to always call A, B, **and** C; avoid stopping short if possible.

-    And these are invalid ordering scenarios that ***definitely will break***:
+    Moreover, these are invalid calling order scenarios that ***definitely will break***:

     - B, C
     - A, C
     - B
     - C

-2. To avoid tripping on the intricasies of those ordering scenarios, it is ***strongly recommended*** that you only call TNG hooks from the top-level of the function, not inside of any loops or conditionals.
+2. To avoid tripping on the intricasies of those calling order scenarios, it is ***strongly recommended*** that you only call TNG hooks from the top-level of the function, not inside of any loops or conditional statements.

     This is considered a best practice in terms of readability of your functions.
-But it also happens to be the easiest way to ensure that the hooks are always called, and thus always called in the same order, ***which is critical***.
+But it also happens to be the easiest way to ensure that the hooks are always called, and thus always called in the same order, ***which is critical*** as described above.

 3. Custom Hooks ***do not have to be*** named like `useXYZ(..)` with a `use` prefix.
 However, it's a *good suggestion* to do so, because it keeps in line with the [conventions from React's "Custom Hooks"](https://reactjs.org/docs/hooks-custom.html#using-a-custom-hook).